mnsvz/mnsvz.github.io/_posts/2016-03-09-swiggy-consumer-app.markdown

 ## Better Address Management

 Adding a new delivery address and managing existing addresses was manual and a pain for the users.
 We advocated for auto-filling the address fields via google maps.
 This made the ‘add a new address flow' more accurate and easy for the users.
-This accuracy further helped the logistics/operations teams to perform better, by elminating many last mile phone calls between users, delivery personnel and Swiggy’s customer care.
+This accuracy further helped the logistics/operations teams to perform better, by eliminating many last mile phone calls between users, delivery personnel and Swiggy’s customer care.

 <figure>